-In this Policy, “we”, “us” or “Heartland” refers to Heartland Australia Group Pty Limited ACN 604 859 752 and its related bodies corporate (as that term is defined in the Corporations Act 2001 (Cth)), successors, assigns, agents and associates, and “personal information” has the meaning set out in the Privacy Act 1988 (Cth) (“Privacy Act”).
+In this policy, “we”, “us” or “Heartland” refers to Heartland Australia Group Pty Limited ACN 604 859 752, ASF Custodians Pty Ltd ACN 106 822 780 and Australian Seniors Finance Pty Ltd ACN 108 875 636 and related bodies corporate (as that term is defined in the Corporations Act 2001 (Cth)), successors, assigns, agents and associates, and “personal information” has the meaning set out in the Privacy Act 1988 (Cth) (“Privacy Act”).

 2. What types of personal information do we collect?

 Personal information is information that identifies you or from which your identity is apparent or can reasonably be worked out.
 It can include an opinion and does not necessarily need to include your name.

 One kind of information that we regularly collect is credit information.
 Credit information is that part of your information that we use to assess your eligibility for the products that we make available.
 This can include details of any finance that you have available, your history in repaying loans and other information that credit providers use to assess eligibility.
 Section 6 below contains further information about credit information.

 The kinds of personal information we are allowed to obtain about you and the manner in which we collect, maintain and protect your personal information, are primarily governed by the Privacy Act and the Australian Privacy Principles (APPs).